 5.2.2 NON PAYMENT OF FEES

-Students who do not pay their fees at the Financial & Registration Services by the required deadline (see section 4.2) will have their registrations cancelled.
+Students who do not pay their fees at the Financial & Registration Services by the required deadline will have their registrations cancelled.
 A fee will be assessed for reinstatement.

 5.2.3 BRANDON UNIVERSITY IDENTIFICATION CARDS